Helping millions of people navigate the world of technology.

 The ASUS ROG Ally is a superb handheld gaming console.
-If anything, the console comes with just a 512GB SSD, which, in today’s day and age, will fill up in a jiffy.
-Needless to say, buyers looking to upgrade the console’s storage should consider getting the best SSDs for the ASUS ROG Ally.
+However, it only comes with a 512GB SSD, which, in today’s day and age, will fill up in a jiffy.
+So if you’re looking to upgrade the console’s storage you should invest in the best SSDs for the ASUS ROG Ally.

 SABRENT Rocket 2230 1TB

-SABRENT is quite prominent in the gaming community, and the company’s 2230 PCIe 4.0 SSD is among the more affordable high-capacity drives on the market.
-On that note, the SSD is compatible with a host of devices, including Microsoft’s Surface Pro X, ROG Ally, and the Steam Deck.
+SABRENT’s 2230 PCIe 4.0 SSD is among the more affordable high-capacity drives on the market.
+It is compatible with a host of devices, including Microsoft’s Surface Pro X, ROG Ally, and the Steam Deck.

-Per the brand, the SSD offers speeds of up to 5GBps and can execute up to 800,000 IOPS as well.
-In actuality, folks over at PCMag cite that the 1TB SKU offers sequential read and write speeds of 3,566MB/sec and 3,046MB/sec, respectively.
+It offers speeds of up to 5GBps and can execute up to 800,000 IOPS as well.
+However, folks at PCMag cite that the 1TB SKU actually offers sequential read and write speeds of 3,566MB/sec and 3,046MB/sec, respectively.
 Additionally, the SSD is rated for 600TB of writes within its warranty period, which is up to three years with manufacturer registration.

 What We Like